vitorkrasniqi/Implementing_ML/README.md

 We checked that the code does what we need it to do in Spyder and once everything was correct there, we moved on to running it in a container.
 For this, we created a dockerfile and an entrypoint script and ran them together using the docker build command.
 Once we were done, we ran our code a few times to see the different runs on Weights and Biases (can be seen [here](https://wandb.ai/michaelahavl/our-wandb?workspace=user-michaelahavl)).
 Due to the demanding computation, we only tested different values of batch size and epochs.

 For the last task, we prepared a Jupyter Notebook and looked at our dataset more thoroughly and this time from a practical point of view, unlike the more theoretical overview we prepared in the first milestone.

+## Milestone 5

+In the fifth and last milestone, we put everything we learned together - we make a web application that accepts a POST request with a sample data point and returns the prediction to customers and saves the prediction to a database.
+We make this happen by utilizing Docker, Flask, PostgreSQL and implementing them with our model for classifying handwritten digits.